Decarbonization, environmentally conscious

 Misawa Homes employment circumstances Misawa Homes employment circumstances (As of March 31, 2024)

-Health and productivity (White 500)
+Health and Productivity Management (White 500)

 Health management

-We publish respective figures based on the health management index and introduce health management reinforcement and health events, etc., implemented in 2023.
+We publish respective figures based on the health management index and introduce health management reinforcement and health events, etc., implemented in 2024.

 Health management strategy map